Howard County, MD's Climate Action Contribution

 GREEN FLEET

 By 2024, Howard County will reduce petroleum fuel consumption in its fleet by 20 percent.
 The County will accomplish this by improving the average fuel economy of its fleet, including through right-sizing vehicles for the functions performed and increasing the number of electric and hybrid electric vehicles in the fleet.
 By 2020, Howard County will add 44 new hybrid electric police vehicles to the fleet.
+They also aim to accomplish this by reducing unnecessary idling, and reducing the use of take-home vehicles.

 ENERGY EFFICIENT GOVERNMENT

-Howard County is committed to maximizing the efficiency of local government operations.
-Howard County has converted traffic lights at 85 intersections and approximately 2,000 streetlights to LED.
 Under an energy performance contract, Howard County implemented $13 million of energy-saving and comfort-enhancing capital improvements in more than 65 buildings without any capital investment by the County.
 The project is expected to reduce energy use in those buildings by 34 percent for a guaranteed cost savings of $900,000 each year.
 These annual savings are used to cover the costs of the improvements over fifteen years.

 ELECTRIC VEHICLES